 The Prudential Code allows the Commissioner to borrow money as long as it is prudent, affordable and sustainable.
-In accordance with their borrowing strategy for 2021/22 the Commissioner financed capital expenditure incurred during the year through the use of capital grant, capital receipts and earmarked reserves and did not take out any new long-term loans.
+In accordance with her borrowing strategy for 2022/23 the Commissioner financed capital expenditure incurred during the year through the use of capital grant, capital receipts and earmarked reserves and did not take out any new long-term loans.
 Some of the existing borrowing at the start of the financial year was repaid using resources set aside for such purposes.

-As a result, at the year end the Commissioner had a total of £29.7m of outstanding PWLB loans at actual interest rates ranging between 3.85% and 6.0% and a weighted average overall rate of 4.30% (all debt outstanding is legacy debt which pre-dates the establishment of PCCs).
-Of the total outstanding debt, no principal was repayable in 2021/22, leaving £29.7m as long-term borrowing shown on the balance sheet.
+As a result, at the year end the Commissioner had a total of $\pounds 29.7m$ of outstanding PWLB loans at actual interest rates ranging between 3.85% and 6.0% and a weighted average overall rate of 4.30% (all debt outstanding is legacy debt which pre-dates the establishment of PCCs).
+Of the total outstanding debt, no principal was repayable in 2022/23, leaving $\pounds 29.35m$ as long-term borrowing shown on the balance sheet.

-In addition, the PCC has internally borrowed to the sum of £26.7m.
+In addition, the PCC is internally borrowed in the sum of £24.17m.